guillaumecouture/SCCMdocs/sccm/comanage/quickstart-migrate-hybrid-mdm.md

 ## Contact FastTrack

-If you need assistance migrating from hybrid MDM at any point in the process, go to [Microsoft FastTrack](https://Microsoft.com/FastTrack/), sign in, and request assistance.
+If you purchased at least 150 EMS licenses (https://www.microsoft.com/en-us/enterprise-mobility-security/compare-plans-and-pricing) and need assistance migrating from hybrid MDM at any point in the process, go to [Microsoft FastTrack](https://Microsoft.com/FastTrack/), sign in, and request assistance.

 For more information, see [Get help from FastTrack](/sccm/comanage/quickstart-fasttrack).